Why Is My Acrylic Nail Brush Splitting?

 Why does the tip of my acrylic brush split

-The tip of your acrylic brush may split due to a variety of reasons, including prolonged contact with harsh chemicals, improper cleaning techniques, and aggressive use during acrylic application.
+The tip of your acrylic brush may split due to a variety of reasons.
+These include prolonged contact with harsh chemicals, improper cleaning techniques, and aggressive use during acrylic application.

 Final Thoughts

-Now that you’ve learned about the causes of acrylic nail brush splitting, it’s time to take some actionable steps to prevent and remedy this issue.
+Now that you know the causes of acrylic nail brush splitting, take action!

 Share your thoughts or tips in the comments below, or spread the knowledge by sharing on social media!